 Grab your wool jumper and get ready for the adventure of a lifetime.
 Choose a trip to Norway and you will find it quite unlike anywhere you’ve been before.
 Its breathtaking beauty will linger in the memory for years to come.

 But where should you go?
-What should you see?
+What to see and do in Norway?
 You can't hope to pack a whole country into one trip unless you're visiting for months or more.

-Read our helpful recommendations guide to uncover 7 incredible things to do and see in Norway.
+Read our helpful recommendations guide to uncover 7 incredible sights and things to do in Norway.

 1. Explore the Norwegian fjords

-Norway boasts more than 1,000 fjords, so where should you start?
+Norway boasts more than a thousand fjords, so where should you start?
 Well, our local experts have 3 all-time favourites for starters.

 This Norwegian beauty was deservingly placed on the UNESCO World Heritage site list with Nærøyfjord in 2005.
-Geirangerfjord consistently ranks amongst the top contenders for the title of “world’s most stunning fjord”.
+Geirangerfjord consistently ranks amongst the top contenders for the “World’s Most Stunning Fjord”.

-Here, you can gaze on tranquil waters, mighty mountains and powerful waterfalls including the famous Seven Sisters and the Bridal Veil.
+Here, you can gaze over tranquil waters, mighty mountains, and powerful waterfalls, including the famous Seven Sisters and the Bridal Veil.

 Not to be outdone by its UNESCO-inscribed cousin Geirangerfjord, Nærøyfjord serves up its own distinct charms.
-It earned its prestigious co-status thanks to its outstanding scenery, considered to be among the best in the world.
+This fjord earned its prestigious co-status thanks to its outstanding scenery, considered to be among the best in the world.

-As one of the arms of Sognefjord, it’s easy to visit both during the same trip.
-Which brings me to...
+As one of the arms of Sognefjord, you can easily visit both during the same trip.

-Known as the 'King of the Fjords' because it's the longest and deepest fjord in Norway, Sognefjord deserves a place on any itinerary.
-Its dramatic scenery of steep mountains and deep blue waters make for picture-perfect views.
+Known as the "King of the Fjords", Sognefjord is the longest and deepest fjord in Norway.
+The dramatic scenery of steep mountains and deep blue waters will enthral you.

-- You can explore Norway’s majestic fjords on our fjord cruise & train tours
+- Discover these majestic waters on a fjord cruise & train tour in Norway

 2. Hike to iconic natural wonders

-Explore Norway’s natural beauty by hitting the trail and working up a sweat as you climb mighty mountains to reach mightily photogenic sites.
+Uncover Norway’s natural beauty by hitting the trail and climbing mighty mountains to reach photogenic sites.
 We promise the view from the top is worth the effort!

-Also known as Pulpit Rock, Preikestolen is one of Norway’s most famous landmarks.
-You'll reach it after a 2-hour hike (about 10 km, a round trip of 4-5 hours), where you'll be at the summit of a 604-metre high cliff, offering sweeping views over Lysefjord below.
+Also known as Pulpit Rock, Preikestolen is one of the top things to see in Norway.
+The hike to Pulpit Rock is a round trip of about 4-5 hours (10 kilometres or 6 miles).
+You'll reach the summit of a 604-metre (1,982-foot) high cliff, offering sweeping views over Lysefjord below.

-Opened by the Queen of Norway in 2017, the Loen Skylift is on of the more recent additions to Norway's many incredible viewpoints.
-Hop aboard the cable car here and the aerial tramway will take you 1,011 metres to the top of Mount Hoven: "from fjord to sky in 5".
+Opened by the Queen of Norway in 2017, the Loen Skylift is one of the more recent additions to Norway's many incredible viewpoints.
+Hop aboard the cable car here and the aerial tramway will take you 1,011 metres (3,317 feet) to the top of Mount Hoven.
+You'll go "from fjord to sky in 5".

-A road trip through Norway allows you to stop at many cultural highlights and explore some of the country’s most iconic cities.
-Think cosmopolitan Oslo, Lillehammer – host of the 1994 Winter Olympics – and Bergen, home to the UNESCO World Heritage listed wharf, Bryggen.
+As well as natural wonders, Norway is home to many cultural gems and fascinating cities.
+Think cosmopolitan Oslo, Lillehammer – host of the 1994 Winter Olympics – and Bergen, where you'll find the UNESCO World Heritage listed wharf, Bryggen.